Marlins vs. Red Sox Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded a base hit in nine straight games.
-During his last 10 outings he is hitting .500 with two home runs, five walks and seven RBI.
+- Arraez has hit safely in 10 games in a row.
+During his last 10 games he is batting .524 with a double, two home runs, four walks and eight RBI.

 Arraez Recent Games